MinaProtocol/mina/rfcs/0010-txpool-dos-mitigation.md

 any transactions that depend on it.

 ## Unresolved questions
-[unresolved-questions]: #unresolved-questions

-* What parts of the design do you expect to resolve through the RFC process before this gets merged?
+-   What parts of the design do you expect to resolve through the RFC process before this gets merged?

     Decide if it's worth it to do the more complicated thing.

-* What parts of the design do you expect to resolve through the implementation of this feature before merge?
+-   What parts of the design do you expect to resolve through the implementation of this feature before merge?

     Nothing comes to mind.

-* What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+-   What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

     The SNARK pool has similar concerns.